melo2902/Flix/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 - [x] Users can view the movie's trailer when tapping on the movie's poster
-- [x] Allow users to order the results based on movie's release date
+- [] Added a settings page that allows user to order the results based on movie's release date, and include adult movies in search

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):